tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 ### Video noise reduction

-Video noise is random variation of brightness or colors in an image caused by a sensor, scanner circuit, or digital camera.
+Video noise is random variation of brightness or colors in an image produced by a sensor, scanner circuit, or digital camera.
 It can also originate in film grain and fixed shot noise of a photon detector.
 It is generally viewed as an undesirable by-product of image capturing.
 Video noise reduction is to remove unwanted noise from a video while retaining important details and other useful information in the video.

-## Video pull
+### Video pull

 The process of pulling videos in the Internet to VOD as media assets.
 For details, see [PullUpload](https://intl.cloud.tencent.com/document/product/266/34118).